Other / mixed grade configuration · Orlando, FL

 How many students attend Pineloch Elementary?

 Pineloch Elementary has 726 students enrolled.
-It is a other school in ORLANDO, FL.
+It is a public school in Orlando, FL.

 What is the student-teacher ratio at Pineloch Elementary?